Director: Nam Tran, Ph.D.

 - Specimens are processed according to researcher specifications

-- The location at the UC Davis Medical Center is convenient
+- Convenient location at UC Davis Medical Center

 - Surgical pathologists oversee tissue procurement